What can mindfulness meditation do for your mental health?

 Meditating to manage stress

 Research shows that mindfulness meditation can help with managing daily stresses.
 Stress affects your body physically in several ways.
-Your heart rate increases, your muscles tighten and your breathing can become fast and shallow.
+Your heart rate increases, your muscles tighten, and your breathing can become fast and shallow.
 If you’re going through a stressful period, you can be unaware of the amount of physical tension you’re carrying.
-Taking a few minutes out of your day to pause, focus on your breathing and relax your body can make a big difference.
-Practising mindfulness meditation regularly can help you to better recognise the signs of stress creeping up and gives you tools to help you better manage stress.
+Taking a few minutes each day to pause, focus on your breathing, and relax your body can make a big difference.
+Practising mindfulness meditation regularly can help you recognise the signs of stress early and provides tools to manage it more effectively.

 Meditating to stop overthinking

 Mindfulness meditation teaches you how to spend less time thinking about the past or the future, and instead, focus on the present moment.
 This can be helpful if you are struggling with overthinking.
 Continuously thinking the same thoughts that are contributing to feeling upset or worried is called rumination.
 Research shows that practising mindfulness meditation is an effective way to reduce rumination and boost wellbeing.
-That’s because it helps you to spot rumination and then you can step out of it.
-Breaking the chain of rumination can make a very big contribution to your mental health.
-Remember that rumination happens inside your head and that switching your focus to the world outside your head is a good way to break the chain of negative thoughts.
+This is because it helps you recognise when you’re ruminating, allowing you to step out of it.
+Breaking the cycle of rumination can greatly benefit your mental health.
+Remember, rumination happens inside your head, so shifting your focus to the outside world can be an effective way to disrupt the chain of negative thoughts.

 Meditating to get better sleep